faascape/fscp-storage.sh/README.md

 Two modes of operation may be used :

 - standard : you retrieve a token from the Faascape platform and use it to call faascape endpoints.
 - autonomous : you can provide your own credentials related to target provider when calling Faascape endpoint.
 Of course, it is not good security practice to handover your private id to a third party.
 This feature has been essentially provided to handle local Faascape proxy but you can use if needed on remote proxies.
+We plan to build a docker image to distribute as a standard local proxy.

 # Prerequisite